-- A. The maximum recommended amount of cash on hand to be kept for an individual in an agency-paid setting is \$75.00.
-The maximum amount of cash on hand to be kept for a person in a shared living placement is \$75.00.
-The only exception is for an immediately planned major cash purchase of over \$100.00, which has been approved by the person and the legal representative (if applicable) and appropriate supervisory staff. - B. If supported persons are responsible for their own expenses, the \$75.00 limit does not apply. - C. Money is to be kept separately for each person and maintained under lock and key. - D. Supported persons will not loan money to employees.
+The maximum recommended amount of cash on hand to be kept for an individual in an agencypaid setting is \$75.00.
+The maximum amount of cash on hand to be kept for an individual in a shared living placement is \$75.00.
+The only exception would be for a planned major cash purchase which has been approved by the individual and the legal representative (if applicable) and appropriate supervisory staff.
+A rationale shall be recorded with the cash count entry that records a cash on hand deposit that puts the amount of cash on hand over the \$75.00 limit to substantiate the exception.

+- A. If supported persons are responsible for their own expenses, the \$75.00 limit does not apply. - B. Money is to be kept separately for each person and maintained under lock and key. - C. Supported persons will not loan money to employees.
 Employees will not borrow money from supported person.
-Employees are discouraged from loaning money to supported persons. - E. Employees will not loan one person's money to another person. - F. Generally, supported persons do not pay for employee expenses.
-Certain employee expenses may be paid for with personal funds with prior approval of the ISP team and documented in the ISP. - G. For a person needing Level II support, the frequency and amount of spending money given to the individual will be approved by the residential supervisor and the ISP team.
+Employees are discouraged from loaning money to supported persons. - D. Employees will not loan one person's money to another person. - E. Generally, supported persons do not pay for employee expenses.
+Certain employee expenses may be paid for with personal funds with prior approval of the ISP team and documented in the ISP. - F. For a person needing Level II support, the frequency and amount of spending money given to the individual will be approved by the residential supervisor and the ISP team.
 The person will initial along with the staff for the cash they received.
-Normally, a receipt will not be required from the person. - H. Unplanned Expenditures in Agency Pay Settings In agency-pay settings, unplanned expenses should be handled according to purchasing procedures.
-If urgency does not allow employees to go through the regular purchasing process, with supervisory approval, employees will purchase the necessary item and request reimbursement through petty cash. - I. If money is provided to a parent, legal representative, the day setting or respite/relief provider, employees must obtain a signed receipt showing the amount, date and to whom the money was provided.
+Normally, a receipt will not be required from the person. - G. Unplanned Expenditures in Agency Pay Settings In agency-pay settings, unplanned expenses should be handled according to purchasing procedures.
+If urgency does not allow employees to go through the regular purchasing process, with supervisory approval, employees will purchase the necessary item and request reimbursement through petty cash. - H. If money is provided to a parent, legal representative, the day setting or respite/relief provider, employees must obtain a signed receipt showing the amount, date and to whom the money was provided.

-CASH COUNT FREQUENCY (Rev. 1/19)
+CASH COUNT FREQUENCY (Rev. 3/2020)